Josh Lowe Player Props: Rays vs. Astros

 Josh Lowe At The Plate

-- Lowe has six doubles, four home runs and four walks while batting .345.
+- Lowe is hitting .333 with six doubles, four home runs and four walks.

-- Lowe has picked up a hit in 75.0% of his 16 games this season, with at least two hits in 43.8% of those games.
+- Lowe has picked up a hit in 13 of 17 games this season, with multiple hits seven times.

-- Lowe has had at least one RBI in 56.3% of his games this year (nine of 16), with two or more RBI five times (31.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Lowe has driven home a run in 10 games this season (58.8%), including more than one RBI in 29.4% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.